History of Los Angeles Metro Rail and Busway: Construction and later issues

 Originally scheduled to open in 2019, the project saw repeated delays.
 In April 2020, Metro announced that the completion date for the project would be pushed to no earlier than May 2021 due to construction issues.
 The support structures for bridges and tunnels had concrete plinths that were incorrectly installed, requiring extensive repairs to sections where tracks had already been installed.
 Also, issues with the contactor delayed the line's opening into 2022.
 The K Line was substantially complete on June 17, 2022.

 Even with the line's completion, it initially didn't connect to the C Line or LAX.
 The Airport Metro Connector project, which started construction before the K Line's completion in 2020, constructed a new station.
-The station, later known as the LAX/Metro Transit Center, would provide Metro riders a seamless transfer to the airport terminals via the LAX Automated People Mover system.
+The station, later known as the LAX/Metro Transit Center, would provide Metro riders a seamless transfer to the airport terminals via SkyLink.
 During construction, Metro initially only operated the K Line from Expo/Crenshaw station to Westchester/Veterans station with a shuttle service providing passengers access to the LAX shuttle and the C Line at Aviation/Imperial station.
 The initial segment of the K Line opened on October 7, 2022.
 On November 3, 2024, in preparation for the opening of the LAX/Metro Transit Center, Metro altered the C and K lines to their final service patterns.
 The C Line was redirected from its former terminus at Redondo Beach station to the brand new Aviation/Century station, and the segment between Aviation/Century station and Redondo Beach station became the southern segment of the K Line.
 However, the segment of the C and K lines between Westchester/Veterans station and Aviation/Century station remained unopened to revenue service due to continued train testing and construction at the LAX/Metro Transit Center, effectively splitting the K Line into two disjoined segments.
 This temporary situation remained in place until June 6, 2025, when Metro finally opened the LAX/Metro Transit Center to revenue service, extending the C Line to it and unifying the K Line.